 Find the trail just beyond the 1913 Ulster & Delaware Train Station.
 It is a pleasant 1.5 mile walk to the falls and trail junctions with North-South Lake State Park.

 The 1913 Ulster & Delaware Train Station on the MTHS campus, the last of its kind in Greene County.
-MTHS fully restored the train station with the help of generous volunteers and donors.
+MTHS fully restored the train station, which is now on the state historic register, with the help of generous volunteers and donors.

-The 1913 Ulster & Delaware Train Station is open during events and seasonally.
+The 1913 Ulster & Delaware Train Station is open during events and seasonally during the summer and fall.
 Contact mthsdirector@mths.org to inquire about times.

 THANK YOU to our GENEROUS BUSINESS SPONSORS